 shape the culture of a place.

-manufacturing and laborer occupations, with 28.5% of the residents employed.
+executive, management, and professional occupations, with 23.2% of the residents employed.

 Other residents here are employed in clerical, assistant, and tech support occupations

 (18.1%), and 14.9% in farming, forestry, or commercial fishing.

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,

 Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily